MMaartenvanWilligen/seleniumGridTest/README.md

 ``` command
 $ sudo sh installGeckodriver.sh && sh installChromedriver.sh
 ```
-The drivers should be on your systems Path.
+The drivers should be on your systems path.
 Check if they are by executing the following command:

 ``` command
 $ printf "%s\n" $PATH